Deploy Service

 deploy

 The deploy command enables you to deploy the definitions file provided to Control-M. As part of the deployment, a build occurs to ensure code validity.
-The deploy command can receive definitions files for folders, jobs, calendars, and site standards in .json format
+The deploy command can receive definitions files for folders, jobs, calendars, connection profiles, and site standards in .json format

 CLI Syntax